ajames20/logs/README.md

 1. Download or Clone [fullstack-nanodegree-vm](https://github.com/udacity/fullstack-nanodegree-vm) repository.
 1. Download the data from [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).
 1. Unzip after downloading.
-1. Copy the newsdata.sql into the vagrant folder inside of the repo you downloaded.
+1. Copy the newsdata.sql into the vagrant folder inside of the repo you downloaded into the vagrant directory and and add the `logs.py` file from this repo as well.

 ### Steps to Run `logs.py` and view query results